-You may heard the term ‘leaky gut’ talked about in recent times.
-It has become more of a common occurence and is now widely accepted as a cause of both inflammation and autoimmune disturbances.
+You may have heard the term ‘leaky gut’ talked about in recent times.
+It has become more of a common occurrence and is now widely accepted as a cause of both inflammation and autoimmune disturbances.

 Leaky Gut Syndrome Background